Web Component

 javascript

 Where the style is added will depend on whether the shadow option is true or false.
-If the component has shadow style will be added to its own content root.
-Otherwise, style will be added to the closest root node the component was rendered in.
+If the component has a shadow style, it will be added to its own content root.
+Otherwise, style will be added to the closest root node in which the component was rendered.
 It can be the document itself or root of an ancestor web component.

 css